brcesar/Portf-lio/Supervised Learning : Classification - Credit Card Risk Evaluation/README.md

 - Naive Bayes
 - Support Vector Machines (SVM)

-This is a dataset downloaded from the github and have information about clients and which client has defaulted his credit card bill.
+This is a dataset downloaded from github and have information about clients and which client has defaulted his credit card bill.

  - 26 features
  - 64591 samples